Xie, MingAssociate Professor; Graduate Faculty; Undergraduate Instructor

 Jackman Humanities Building, Room 908Email: email@example.comOffice Hours and/or Leave Status:

-Modernist and twentieth-century poetry and poetics; comparative intercultural theory; hermeneutics and critical theory.
+Modernist and twentieth-century poetry and poetics; poetry and philosophy; poetry and translation; comparative hermeneutics; intercultural theory.
 Degrees

 “What Does the Comparative Do for Theory?”
 PMLA